dgm9704/flux/README.md

 ```

 ## Status
-- All AIFM cases have been implemented
+- most?
+AIFM cases are done
-- roughly 1/2 of AIF cases are implemented
+- maybe 1/3 of AIF cases are done
 - output is rough and minimal
 - OK to file bugs on results for implemented cases

 ## Next steps
 - Implement the rest of AIF cases
 - Using the official error codes and messages where available
-- Figure out the best way of combining or separating stuff into files

-  (Most likely everything in one file)
 - Add manager/fund identification and other info about the error location
 - Figure out the output format (CSV, XML, ?)
 - Optimization if needed (it's easy to read and write when every case is explicitly "spelled out", but might perform badly)